Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 How do I know what kind of flour I should try?

 - Lots of choices right?
 If you are new to sprouted flour and just want a good all-around flour, we recommend a white wheat like Hard White or Pastry.
-Those interested in heritage or ancient grains can find more information, such as flavor qualities and best uses, in each product’s description and profile.
+Those interested in heritage or ancient grains might want to try Einkorn, Spelt, or Emmer.
+Detailed information, such as flavor qualities and best uses, can be found in each product’s description and profile.
+You can also check out this blog post, or contact us with your questions and we’ll be happy to help.

 What are ancient grains?

-- Ancient grains are grains that have been cultivated in a relatively unchanged form for millennia, free from modern hybridization efforts.
-Of the varieties we offer, spelt, emmer, barley, and rye are all considered ancient grains.
+- Ancient grains are grains that have remained relatively unchanged for millennia, free from modern hybridization efforts.
+Spelt, emmer, einkorn, KAMUT, barley, oats, and rye are all considered ancient grains.
 Red Fife wheat is considered a “heritage wheat”, a similar distinction.
 They are increasingly prized for their nutritional value and culinary diversity.

 What is the difference between farro and emmer?

-- In the U.S., farro and emmer are generally used interchangeably and refer to the same grain.
-In Italy, where the word farro originates, it is actually used for three different ancient wheats: einkorn (farro piccolo), emmer (farro medio), and spelt (farro grande).
-To avoid confusion, we use the more specific term emmer.
+- In Italy, where the word farro originates, it is actually used for three different ancient wheats: einkorn (farro piccolo), emmer (farro medio), and spelt (farro grande).
+So emmer is technically a specific type of farro, but in the U.S., the terms farro and emmer are generally used interchangeably and refer to the same grain.

 How can I get free shipping and discounts?